kyledeguzmanx/fDev-website-WeatherAppV1/README.md

 # WEATHER APP

 ## INTRODUCTION
-A weather website for Los Angeles California built with OpenWeatherMap API.
+A weather website built with OpenWeatherMap API.
 The website will show the location, day, date, temperature, and other weather information.
+This project was originally for Los Angeles City.
+However, I wanted to broaden that.

+Initially, I was going to create a text box so the user can input their zip code.
+However, I ultimately decided to use the HTML Geolocation API.
+This will ask the user to give permission to access their location.
+They will approve it, and I will get their coordinates (lat and long) which will be passed to the API.
+If the Geolocation API is unavailable for the browser OR the user refuses to give us access, the site will default to Los Angeles City.

 ## TECHNOLOGY USED
 - Current Weather Data API by [OpenWeatherMap](https://openweathermap.org/)